Shipping Pre-registered Keys

 • First name, Last name, and Username.

-• Primary email (work email) and Secondary email (personal email used prior to activation).
+• Secondary email (personal email used prior to activation for new users).

 • Do not assign the user to any YubiKey groups, this is done later.